 It is recommended that every member of the church be given access to the whole text of the UN Declaration – the length of which makes a public reading very challenging – either in printed form or as a web address.
-A convenient pocket size edition has been produced by the Society of Friends in Canada and can be purchased (while supplies last) by contacting them here.
-This resource is also available through the KAIROS Canada website.

 This document is produced as a means of “getting a job done”.
 It is anticipated that it would be read as a community at the time normally taken by the sermon.
 Reading the text as printed will take 10 minutes.
 It will be up to individual communities to provide the theological rationale for this action by, for example, including the readings appointed for the National Aboriginal Day of Prayer, incorporating other appropriate elements to the worship, and by the community leader making a brief public introduction to the action based on Scripture and Christian teaching.

 To avoid misappropriation, it is important to note that non-indigenous should not make use of any ritual or ceremony sacred to the First Nations people without the guidance, teaching and leadership of an indigenous person who practices the traditions.
 However, worshipping in circle and turning to honour the four directions in prayer are appropriate actions.

 An Action in Solidarity with the Indigenous Peoples of Canada

 Narrator Voice: Listen to the words of the Most Rev. Fred Hiltz, Primate of the Anglican Church of Canada speaking at the Chapel of the Mohawks, Brantford, Ontario, March 19, 2016.